teguhraisrahmadi/gcp-cloud-logging/README.md

 # Google Cloud Platform

-## Work Instruction for Using App Engine
+## Work Instruction for Using Cloud Logging

 1. Before we run cloud logging, we need create VM which will be monitored.
 <br> ![Capture](Material/1.png) <br>